Auto-Save Your AI Conversations

 Share and Editorialize Your AI Conversations

-Share your composer and chat history instantly using the command palette with SpecStory: Share Composer and Chat History.
+Share your AI chat history instantly using the command palette with SpecStory: Share AI Chat History.

 Key sharing features: